 However it is a competition and there will be tense moments.
 Your students and you will not agree with every judge's decision.
 Students and judges may say things that are misinterpreted or unintended, and they may not always choose their words carefully.
-If one of your students has an issue with another team or a judge please don't confront that team or judge.
-Speak to a CDA staff member in the tab room and let us sort it out.
+If you one of your students has an issue with another coach, debater, team or a judge please don't confront them.
+Come to the tab room and let the Tab Director sort it out.

 You should prepare your students to accept the judges' decisions and learn from them.
+Judging is inherently subjective.
 The only witnesses to most rounds will be the two teams and the judge.
 Other than obvious ballot errors, there is no way to "correct" a judge's verdict.
 The CDA is reluctant to do so because even experienced coaches will disagree about the outcome of a round.
 Your debaters should approach each ballot with the question, "What can I do to be better next time?"
+If you have questions about a ballot or a decision, the Tab Director or the CDA Executive Director will be happy to discuss it with you.